SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

   pass only digits of IMEI, no spaces, minus signs, etc.
 - **meid** means device uses MEID consisting of 14 HEX digits as its identifier, e.g. "A10000009296F2".
   See [Wikipedia article](https://en.wikipedia.org/wiki/Mobile_equipment_identifier).
-- **id,n** – means device uses n-digit identifier (factory id with length n), for example, "id,7" means that you must pass 7-digit number, for example "1234567".
+- **id,n** – means device uses n-digit identifier (factory ID with length N), for example, "id,7" means that you must pass 7-digit number, for example "1234567".
-- **n,m** – n-digit generated id starting with m.
-This means that device has configurable ID and our platform generates and configures it automatically.
+- **n,m** – n-digit generated ID starting with M. This means that device has configurable ID and our platform generates and configures it automatically.
 You don't need to pass any identifier during device registration in this case.

 #### errors